 47g.
 Include retirement, survivor or disability benefits received from companies and unions, Federal, state, and local governments, and the U.S. military.
 Include regular income from annuities and IRA or KEOGH retirement plans.

 47h.
-Include Veterans' (VA) disability compensation and educational assistance payments (VEAP); unemployment compensation, child support or alimony; and all other regular payments such as Armed Forces transfer payments, assistance from private charities, regular contributions from persons not living in the household.
+Include Veterans' (VA) disability compensation and educational assistance payments (VEAP); unemployment compensation, worker's compensation, child support or alimony; and all other regular payments such as Armed Forces transfer payments, assistance from private charities, regular contributions from persons not living in the household.

 48. Add the total entries (subtracting losses) for 47a through 47h for the PAST 12 MONTHS and enter that number in the space provided.
 Mark the "Loss" box if there is a loss.
 Print the total amount in dollars.